Dwarf Ixora: Plant Care & Growing Guide

 The dwarf Ixora thrives when it’s in slightly acidic soil, with a pH of 5.
 The soil below its roots has to drain out water quickly but also stay moist.
 If it is in a container indoors, the soil must remain moist too.
 To increase the acidity of the soil or potting mix, you can add peat moss.

-Spider Lily: Plant Care & Growing Guide
+Syngonium: Plant Care and Growing Guide

 5. Repotting